 - Has everyone completed their profile?
 If not, how will you handle this?

 - Create a seating chart, if desired.
 Many trainers like to be sure that tables include people with a diversity of DiSC styles.
+Printing out a Team View report (free in EPIC) can make this easier.

 - Assemble your supplies, including table tent cards, pens, profiles, the Everything DiSC Manual, laptop, batteries, Style Guides, contact phone numbers, etc.